kubernetes/autoscaler/cluster-autoscaler/cloudprovider/azure/README.md

 - SubscriptionID: `<base64-encode-subscription-id>`
 - TenantID: `<base64-encoded-tenant-id>`
 - ClusterName: `<base64-encoded-clustername>`
-- NodeResourceGroup: `<base64-encoded-node-resource-group>` (Note: AKS only parameter.
-Please use the value of kubernetes.azure.com/cluster label verbatim (case sensitive))

 > Note that all data above should be encoded with base64.